KSchram/phy482msu/assignments/homework7.md

 You have completed a full draft of your paper.
 Now it's time to write an abstract for this paper.
 An abstract summarizes your entire paper in a single paragraph.
 It should be self-contained and describe the entire paper in just a few sentences.

-**You will turn your notebook in using GitHub Classroom: [HW7Q5-Abstract](https://classroom.github.com/assignment-invitations/0b336501655b70a3d1aa7a0fba1ecb31)**
+**You will turn your abstract in using GitHub Classroom: [HW7Q5-Abstract](https://classroom.github.com/assignment-invitations/0b336501655b70a3d1aa7a0fba1ecb31)**